avblocks/avblocks-core/README.md

 # AVBlocks Core Library

-> Audio / Video compression and processing core library.

-This is a meta-repository for binary [releases](https://github.com/avblocks/avblocks-core/releases) only.
+This is a meta-repository that holds only binary [releases](https://github.com/avblocks/avblocks-core/releases).

-For AVBlocks samples and usage check the following repos:
+For AVBlocks demo samples and usage instructions check the following repos:

  - [AVBlocks C++ SDK (CLI Samples)](https://github.com/avblocks/avblocks-cpp)